itskingori/pesapal-gem/README.md

 ```

 _Ps: Make sure this hash has the appropriate values before running any methods
-that interact with the API as the methods pick these values.
-This means that you
+that interact with the API as the methods pick from these values.
+This means
-can also override them at runtime for a truly dynamic app that might have
+that you can also override them at runtime for a truly dynamic/complex app that
-different values for different scenarios._
+might have different values for different scenarios._

 ### Post Order ###